 Do Well, But Not Perfect: The Criteria used to judge your games is based on your last best 9.0 reviewed game.
 Innovate and improve TOO much and you will struggle to get good ratings with your future games.
 Where as if you improve yourself just a bit with each game, you can get back-to-back good reviews as your target score gradually climbs.

 Fan Work: There is an in-game event where your lawyers say that a group of fans have produced a non-profit fan-game using assets from one of your older titles.
 You can either shut the fan game down or leave it alone.
 Can be seen as a Take That to companies who kill harmless fan games as leaving the fan game alone gives you more fans, who increase the sales of your games.

 Game Mod: Version 1.4.5 onwards introduced the ability to mod the game (for adding new consoles and new genres among other things).
-However, the game still does not have Steam Workshop integration, and as such installing a mod can be a challenging task.
+Steam Workshop integration was added in the version released in August 2014.

 The Steam release peeled back a large number of these requirements.
 Now, you have the ability to do a game report which, in addition to giving you research points, will also give you an idea of what works and what doesn't when it comes to the style of game you just created.
 So, for example, you can determine that Engine is extremely important for a Simulation game, or that Mature games sell well on PC.
 These hints are visible in subsequent games that you make, allowing you to tailor the development to a better game.